nthykier/CronoShift/README.md

  * gate
    - A gate is either open (behaves like a field) or closed (behaves like a wall).
 Its state can be toggled by buttons.
-   - Represented by the blue circle.
-The closed gate will have a white center and an open gate will be all blue.
+   - Represented by the campfire circle.
+It is passable if the fire is out and impassable if there fire is present.
  * button
    - A button modifies the state of gates.
 As long as a crate or 1+ clones are on it, the button is "activated".
 Otherwise it is deactivated.
-   - Represented by a green circle.
+   - Represented by a small circle that is either "gray" (normal) or "teal" (one-time button)
  * crate
    - A pushable wall.
 It is pushed by the same rules as Sokoban.
    - Represented by the crate.
  * time machine
    - The time machine is the start location.
-   - Represented by a bluish field tile.
+   - Represented by a purple-black tile.
  * goal
    - The field you have to obtain.
-   - Represented by a house (will disappear when obtained)
+   - Represented by a gold coin (will disappear when obtained)

 A couple of hints: